 Create timelines using TomTag to show the different stages of a shopping trip and make sure to talk through them with your child before you go.
 Knowing what to expect can greatly help to reduce anxiety and stress for a child with autism.
 The amount of detail needed in your timeline will vary with each child.
 Use FIRST – THEN prompts in a single tag at the simplest level or link 2 tags together to create a more detailed shopping trip sequence like the ones shown here.

-For some children, the route to the shops might be important to their routine too – try to stick to the same one each time if possible to help prevent them becoming distressed before you even get to the shops!
+For my son, the route to the shops was really important to his routine too – try to stick to the same one each time if possible to help prevent distress before you even get to the shops!
 Include the route or what transport you will use in your timeline as well.

 Don’t forget to include a visual prompt to define that there will be a point when the shopping trip will finish too (maybe the home symbol, for example) – cue relief all round!

 Shopping with a list is a good discipline for anyone to adopt.
 It can save us time and money as we’re more likely to only buy the things we really need.

 You can introduce different skills by involving your child in preparing your shopping list.
 They can learn to budget and prioritise by only including the items that are needed for a meal or recipe.
 Perhaps they want something that’s not on the list – maybe offer to add it next time if they are good this time to teach delayed gratification.